-As of December 31, 2017 and 2016, the Company determined that the carrying value of cash and cash equivalents approximated fair value based on Level 1 inputs.
-As of December 31, 2017 and 2016, the fair value of the Company's long-term debt and capital lease obligations, were based on Level 2 inputs.
-The Company's long-term debt was based on variable and fixed interest rates at December 31, 2017 and 2016, for new issues with similar remaining maturities and approximated carrying value.
-In addition, based on borrowing rates currently available to the Company for borrowings with similar terms, the carrying values of the Company's capital lease obligations also approximated fair value.
+As of December 31, 2018 and 2017, the Company determined that the carrying value of cash and cash equivalents approximated fair value based on Level 1 inputs.
+As of December 31, 2018 and 2017, the fair value of the Company's long-term debt and capital lease obligations, were based on Level 2 inputs.
+The Company's long-term debt was based on variable and fixed interest rates at December 31, 2018 and variable interest rates at December 31, 2017.
+Long-term debt with variable interest rates was based on rates for new issues with similar remaining maturities and approximated carrying value.
+In addition, based on borrowing rates currently available to the Company for borrowings with similar terms, the carrying values of the Company's capital lease obligations and long term debt with fixed interest rates also approximated fair value.

-4. Accounts Receivable
+5. Accounts Receivable